PHP Variables

 The character string is enclosed in quotes, but the numbers are not.

-Once a variable has been defined, it can be used by referencing the variable’s name.
+Once you have created a variable, you can use it by referencing the variable’s name.
 For example, the value of the variable can be printed to the web page by using echo followed by the variable's name.

 echo $age; // 12